-CONVENTIONAL Loans
+CONVENTIONAL LOANS

-Conventional loans are a category of mortgages that are not insured or guaranteed by a government agency, such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
+This is a category of mortgages that are not insured or guaranteed by a government agency, such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
 Within the realm of conventional loans, there are two main types: conforming and non-conforming.

-1. Conforming Loans:
+Conforming

-Conventional Conforming Loans meet the guidelines set by government-sponsored entities like Fannie Mae and Freddie Mac.
+Meets the guidelines set by government-sponsored entities like Fannie Mae and Freddie Mac.
 Here are some common requirements for a conventional conforming loan:

 • Credit Score: Typically, a minimum credit score of 620 is required, but a higher score may be needed for better rates.